 “Allow me.”
 Nathaniel reached for the quills.

 “No need, thank you.
 It will take only a moment to tidy this.”
 She was already crouching, her face hidden.
-Only the smooth back of her light print gown was visible, and that great crown of russet hair picking up golden-red sunlight.
+Only the smooth back of her light print gown was visible, and that braided crown of dark hair glinting red in the sunlight.

 Nathaniel hesitated, half crouching himself—but Sir William made an impatient sound.
 “Sir Jubal awaits.
 If you’re coming?”